-Founded by a school secretary in 1970 and operating as the Princeton Regional Scholarship Foundation (“PRSF”) until 2008, when our current logo and name were adopted, 101: has provided in excess of $1 million in aid to PHS seniors over the last four decades.
+For over 50 years, The 101: Fund has been providing need-based college scholarships to Princeton High School (PHS) graduates.
+Founded by a school secretary in 1970, the fund was originally known as the Princeton Regional Scholarship Foundation; in 2008, the current logo and name were adopted.
+Powered by volunteers, the 101: Fund has provided in excess of $1 million in aid to PHS seniors over the last five decades.